Keep your admin in order when running a business in the Netherlands: get clued up on business insurance, taxes, banking, and more.

 Whether you’re a freelancer or a large business owner, you’ll need to provide invoices to your business clients for products and services.
 Each invoice must include:

-- Your VAT identification number (btw-identificatienummer)
+- Your BTW identification number (btw-identificatienummer)

-- VAT amount
+- BTW amount

 - invoice date

 - the Dutch Business Register number (KVK-nummer) of your company